cmbush-11/Car-Karma/README.md

 To delete a specific manufacturer, send a DELETE request to the same URL you would use to edit or view the manufacturer.

 #### Vehicle Models:

+Vehicle model has three fields.
+"name" is a string representing the name of the model.
+"picture_url" is a URL of a picture file of the model.
+This field must be formatted as a valid URL.
+"manufacturer" is a foreign key representing the model's manufacturer.
+For purposes of the vehicle model, this will simply be the number corresponding to the manufacturer's unique ID in the database.

 | Action | Method | URL
 | ----------- | ----------- | ----------- |